How to Become a Certified Health Education Specialist

 - NCHEC recommends that individuals complete 15 CECH each year to ensure they’ll be ready for recertification at the end of five years, but this is not a requirement.

-In a world full of misinformation, there’s an even greater need for professionals who can guide people toward the resources they need to live healthier lives.
+In a world of misinformation, there’s an even greater need for health professionals who can guide people toward the resources needed to live healthier lives.
 In addition to core knowledge skills related to health and wellness, health education specialists need to be ready to adapt to drastically different needs and foster the ability to communicate to their clients with empathy and understanding.

 Data from job postings looking for health education specialists shows just how important building a holistic understanding of physical and mental health has become to employers.
-According to the Labor Insight tool from Burning Glass, the top five skill clusters in greatest demand for Certified Health Education Specialists include:
+According to the Labor Insight tool from Lightcast, the top five industries in greatest demand for Certified Health Education Specialists include:

-According to NCHEC, from 2007 to 2017, there was 10% annual growth in the number of certificants and, as of 2019, there were over 15,000 individuals with CHES® and MCHES® certification.
-NCHEC notes that a Certified Health Education Specialist salary may be higher than that of someone who is not CHES® certified, as some employers are recognizing the benefits of the credential in this or other ways, such as paying for the exam or fees incurred for continuing education.
+During the 2022 exam cycle, NCHEC reported 2,261 CHES® registrants and 199 MCHES® registrants, showing strong demand for the certification.
+NCHEC notes that the salary of a Certified Health Education Specialist may be higher than that of someone who is not CHES® certified, as some employers recognize the benefits of the credential in this or other ways, such as paying for the exam or fees incurred for continuing education.

-The University of Florida’s online Master of Science in Health Education and Behavior (HEB) was developed by CHES® and MCHES® faculty to prepare students for careers in clinical and non-clinical settings.
-Developed around the areas of responsibility laid out by the National Commission for Health Education Credentialing, the curriculum builds the knowledge that professionals need to plan, implement and evaluate programs for health education and promotion.
-To ensure HEB students are positioned for success, the program requires that all students sit for the Certified Health Education Specialist (CHES®) Exam.
-During the 2020 exam cycles, 51 students/graduates took the CHES® exam.
-Of these test takers, 47 passed resulting in a 92% pass rate—nearly 24% higher than the national average.
+The University of Florida’s online Master of Science in Health Education and Behavior (HEB) was designed by highly regarded health educator specialists to prepare students for careers in clinical and non-clinical settings.
+Developed around the areas of responsibility laid out by the National Commission for Health Education Credentialing, the curriculum builds the knowledge professionals need to plan, implement, and evaluate health education and promotion programs.
+The UF Master of Science in Health Education and Behavior program requires its students to sit for the Certified Health Education Specialist (CHES®) Exam.

 Request Brochure